 KEEP YOUR IMMUNITY IN CHECK WITH

 Where can I get vaccinated?

 Call any of our Parkway Shenton clinics located islandwide to check the availability of your preferred vaccine.
-For a wide selection of readily available travel vaccines, visit our dedicated vaccination clinics.
+For a wide selection of readily available travel vaccines, visit our dedicated vaccination clinic at Esplanade MRT.